 Careers in the Humanities Plan: 36 hours of course work (no committee, no thesis, no foreign language requirement).
 This plan, which includes an internship and offers cross-disciplinary study, serves a wide range of career goals.
 MA candidates with strong interests in related fields such as Women’s and Gender Studies, the School of Education, and the College of Visual and Performing Arts can build an official credential and design an internship reflecting those interests.
 Those teaching in, or planning to teach in, secondary schools or community colleges often choose this plan, building coursework with the School of Education or selecting the Teaching Internship.

-Required Courses / 24 hours:
+Required Courses for all Plans of Study / 24 hours:

 Only three courses may be at the 500 level.
 ALL OTHER COURSES must be at the 600 or 700 level.